cliffnyendwe/award/README.md

 * The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.

-* open your terminal and navigate to gallery then create a virtual environment.For detailed guide refer here
+* open your terminal and navigate to award then create a virtual environment.For detailed guide refer here

 * To run the app, you'll have to run the following commands in your terminal

 * pip install -r requirements.txt
 * On your terminal,Create database gallery using the command below.

-### CREATE DATABASE grammy;
+### CREATE DATABASE award;

 * Migrate the database using the command below